deepgram-devs/recorded-call-transcription/README.md

 #### Clone the repository

-Either clone or download the repository to your local machine, in a new directory.
+Either clone or download the repository to your local machine in a new directory:

 ```bash
 # Clone this repo